 Additionally, the Indexed Literal Offset Addressing mode may create issues with legacy applications written to the PIC18 assembler.
-This is because instructions in the legacy code may attempt to address registers in the Access Bank below 5Fh.
-Since these addresses are interpreted as literal offsets to FSR2 when the instruction set extension is enabled, the application may read or write to the wrong data addresses.
+This is because instructions in the legacy code may attempt to address

 When porting an application to the PIC18(L)F26/45/46K40 it is very important to consider the type of code.
 A large, re-entrant application that is written in 'C' and would benefit from efficient compilation will do well when using the instruction set extensions.
 Legacy applications that heavily use the Access Bank will most likely not benefit from using the extended instruction set.